Authress/identity-aware-proxy/README.md

 * CloudFormation Stack Template
 * [Source code](/src) for authentication via a lambda function

-You can already directly deploy the stack template without don't any additional work.
-Clone the repository locally, and update the stack template to your AWS account in the `us-east-1` region.
+You can already directly deploy the stack template without any additional work.
+Clone the repository locally, and upload the stack template to your AWS account in the `us-east-1` region.
 Then fill out the necessary parameters as specified below.

-Cloud Formation stack templates is the standard way to deploy resources to your AWS account.
-If you unfamiliar with them, all they do is specify a list of resources, and then create those resources in your account.
-If you review the list of resources in the stack template in the repository we can go over each one.
+CloudFormation stack templates is the standard way to deploy resources to your AWS account.
+If you unfamiliar with them, all they do is specify a list of resources, and then it creates those resources in your account.

-Resources
+Resources created by the CloudFormation stack template:
 * Lambda Function - Runs the authentication and authorization code
 * CloudFront Distribution - The CDN that runs the Lambda Function and proxies your S3 bucket where your website is stored
 * S3 bucket policy - allows the CloudFront Distribution read the contents of your S3 bucket to return to authorized users